fpapado/react-lazy-images/README.md

-> React utilities for lazy image loading in React
+> Components and utilities for lazy image loading in React

 # React Lazy Images